• Skip to primary navigation

 wild mushroom pilaf Save for Later!

-You cannot really go wrong with pilaf and fish - a certain type of rice.
+You cannot really go wrong with pilaf and fish - a certain type of rice, much like the comforting choices suggested for chicken wild rice soup side ideas for cozy meals.

-It's fulfilling and has a hearty aroma that works well with any type of fish.
+It's fulfilling and has a filling aroma that works well with any type of fish.

-But then, since swordfish is mild, you need to enhance the pilaf with something else - this is when mushrooms kick in.
+But then, since swordfish is mild, you need to improve the pilaf with something else - this is when mushrooms kick in.

-The meaty feel of the mushrooms - as well as the umami flavor - will easily complement the swordfish.
+The meaty feel of the mushrooms - as well as the umami flavor - will easily go with the swordfish.

 Mushrooms must be chopped into tiny pieces to ensure you can still feel the swordfish.